JackPotat0/jackpotat0.github.io/docs/game.md

 #### **Final Fantasy X (PC)**
 My first Final Fantasy game.
 Absolutely love the characters, the world and the plot.
 It is an epic yet emotional journey and in the end you are really convinced that *This IS Tidus's story*.
-The first game that made me almost cried real tears.
-But I suck at this game, can't even finish a guided run.
+The first video game ending that made me almost cried real tears.
+But I suck at this game, can't even finish a guided speedrun.
 And yes the OST is definitely not the greatest FF OST despite having two of the best motifs in the series.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |